About This Title

 by Richard Murnane

 Take one Raspberry Pi, an inexpensive Software-Defined Radio USB stick, and OpenWebRX+ software, and you have the makings of a powerful web-connected radio receiver.
 Listen to it on your mobile device, from anywhere in the world, and share your receiver online so that your friends can listen in as well.
 But that’s not all: you can decode data transmissions of all kinds, and share that data too.
 Join an international community of radio enthusiasts exploring the hidden world of radio communications: aviation, ham radio, maritime, military, weather facsimile, digital modes, and more.
-The radio spectrum is out there for the taking—-what are you waiting for?
+The radio spectrum is out there for the taking—what are you waiting for?

 eBook Formats: